briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 10. _(j)_

-    1. "Property" means any property, real or personal, tangible or intangible, and any interest or license in that property.
+    1. _(1)_"Property" means any property, real or personal, tangible or intangible, and any interest or license in that property.
 "Property" includes, but is not limited to, cable television service, other telecommunications service, telecommunications devices, information service, computers, data, computer software, financial instruments associated with computers, other documents associated with computers, or copies of the documents, whether in machine or human readable form, trade secrets, trademarks, copyrights, patents, and property protected by a trademark, copyright, or patent.
 "Financial instruments associated with computers" include, but are not limited to, checks, drafts, warrants, money orders, notes of indebtedness, certificates of deposit, letters of credit, bills of credit or debit cards, financial transaction authorization mechanisms, marketable securities, or any computer system representations of any of them.

     2. _(2)_ As used in this section, "trade secret" has the same meaning as in Ohio R.C.
 1333.61, and "telecommunications service" and "information